jakewins/jakewins.github.io/_posts/2017-03-05-to-my-friends-in-california.md

 Donald Trump controls the most powerful military the world has seen, and the pictures that came out of Berkeley this weekend bolsters his ability to use it.

-From this perspective, it does not matter that outside protesters came to campus wearing shields and gas masks.
-It does not matter that they pepper sprayed students and beat people with planks.
-It does not matter that the old man who went viral was punching freshmen.
-It does not matter that he got pepper spray on him by accident.
+From this perspective, it does not matter that outside protesters came to campus [wearing shields]({{ site.baseurl }}/public/assets/2017-03/shields.png) and [gas masks](https://twitter.com/DukeNukemSez/status/838580173154959360).
+It does not matter that they [pepper sprayed students]({{ site.baseurl }}/public/assets/2017-03/pepper-spray.jpg) and [beat people with planks](https://twitter.com/MAGA_shopper/status/838248736182702084).
+It does not matter that the old man who went viral was [instigating fights](https://twitter.com/BaronBavis/status/838133766111428608).
+It does not matter that he [got pepper spray on him by accident](https://twitter.com/RealJack/status/838221290351783936).

 It is all moot next to the old man on the ground with his red Trump hat, the burning American flag, and the words “Free Speech” engulfed in the flames.